During the break, the children wanted to watch Monsters University (again) and so everyone jumped on the couch and got ready for the ride.

 The boys spend so much time trying to play Fortnite and I spend even more time begging them to get offline.
 Am I annoying?
 Do they see me as annoying?
 I need to be annoying because they need to get offline and spend time with real people in real life.

-My mind was racing and saying terrible things back to me.
+My mind was racing (and that’s saying a lot since I have a restless mind) and saying terrible things back to me.
 In a matter of seconds, I shattered every concept I had about myself as a person.
 I threw myself on the ground.
 I confirmed my worst fears.
 I was failing.

 And then I did what I tell my husband to do when we start to argue.
 I requested clarification.
 I calmly turned to my son and asked him what he meant.
 I didn’t say it defensively.
 I asked using the tone that you would if you wanted to know the time.